hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/solidity.md

 Note that this type of comment will be present throughout the tutorial repo that accompanies this written tutorial.
-Each numbered step in of a *section heading* here corresponds to the the same number in a *comment* there.
+Each numbered step of a *section heading* here corresponds to the the same number in a *comment* there.
 In the subsequent steps of this tutorial, you will follow the same pattern as above.
 However, this tutorial does not repeat the comments marking the steps for the remainder of the tutorial and instead only include the new/changed lines of code.
 {% endhint %}